 Driving in snow and ice

-If you get caught in a snow drift, don’t leave your vehicle – stay put and call your breakdown cover or, if you’re in a dangerous position, the emergency services.
+If you get stuck in a snow drift, don’t leave the vehicle: stay in place and call your breakdown service or, if you’re in a dangerous position, the emergency services.

 Want to keep up to date with the latest news?